Gertkeno/Gertkeno.github.io/dialogue-systems/25_vm_data.md

 machine uses programmer-defined bytecode instructions to operate on top of your standard CPU instructions.
 The performance of virtual machines is always slower than raw machine code, yet faster than most interpreted languages.
-The defined bytecode can be very basic arithmetic and jumps, just like enterprise CPUs.

-You should define specific game or dialogue related bytecode. *ADF* has no mathematics builtin, every operation is built to aid in dialogue cosmetics and flow.
+You should define specific game or dialogue related bytecode. *ADF* has no mathematics built-in, every operation is built to aid in dialogue cosmetics and flow.
 Code samples like below will be shortened and *UE4* types will be replaced with *stl* variants.